dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * optimistic concurrency - using CAS algorithms
 But both can create a lot of extra work, so CPU just resolve concurrency instead of doing actual work.
 In such scenario if you can design your system so you have 1 writer - this is best approach, not to spend precious CPU cycles on maintain concurrency
-There are 4 main waiting strategy (all implements `WaitStrategy` interface)
+There are 4 main waiting strategy (all implements `WaitStrategy` interface):
 * BlockingWaitStrategy (default) - use lock & condition to wake-up thread.
 The slowest one
 * SleepingWaitStrategy (bad for low-latency) - sleep for 1 ns, internally use `Unsafe.park`
 * YieldingWaitStrategy (good for low-latency) - internally use `Thread.yield()`
 * BusySpinWaitStrategy
 Under-the-hood `BlockingQueue` use `ReentrantLock` & `Condition` so all blocking operations like `take/put` waits until element in queue or there is space
-Queue is a bad chose cause it breaks SWP, cause for both put & take operations you basically modify/write to queue and here contention happens, so disruptor is alternative to queue.
+Queue is a bad choice cause it breaks SWP, cause for both put & take operations you basically modify/write to queue and here contention happens, so disruptor is alternative to queue.
 In disruptor there is only 1 writer, that put messages into `RingBuffer`, all other are readers, that just read messages based on their sequence number.
 So queue because it break SWP can cause false sharing (silent performance killer).
 False sharing - when 2 threads modify different variables, that happened to be in same cache line (cpu store not single variables but chuck of memory of 64KB in single line, and 2 different variables may end in same chunk)